 LOOKING AFTER YOURSELF

 First and foremost, you must look after yourself and your family.
 You might feel guilty about asking for support while your loved one is being held – but it is vital that you get help, too.
-Most former hostages admit that the experience is worse for their families who have the constant worry of the unknown.
+Most former hostages and wrongful detainees admit that the experience is worse for their families who have the constant worry of the unknown.
 Some kidnappings are safely resolved quickly, but others take longer.